SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 So for an HTML request a View can be:

 * **A low-level component** such as a button, a dropdown menu or a search box
-* **A composite component** such as a form or multi-featured gridcomposed from low-level View components and simpler composite components.
+* **A composite component** such as a form or multi-featured grid composed from low-level View components and simpler composite components.

 Views are independent of each other and can be plugged together freely.
 When the response is fully configured, complex trees of Views are rendered automatically for output.